Speaking fluently in English is every learner’s top goal.

 16 Online English Speaking Courses to Become a Confident English Speaker

-I’ve curated a list of nine resources, all of which are devoted to improving one’s speaking skills.
+I’ve curated a list of 16 resources, all of which are devoted to improving one’s speaking skills.
 Each has its specific advantages, and you can pick the ones that best fit your learning needs and budget.